YousefED/SyncedStore/docs/docs/basics/installation.md

 The function `syncedStore` creates a store and takes two parameters:

-- `shape`: an object that describes the root types of the store.
+- `shape`: an object that describes the data you want to keep in the store.
+Use the `shape` to define the names of objects, arrays, etc. you want to make collaborative and share across users.
 - `doc` (optional): a Y.Doc instance.
 This will be the backing yjs document that contains the data in the store.
 Defaults to creating a new Y.Doc.

 ### Shape

-The shape object can contain 4 different data types to store in the root.
-You can define as many properties as you like on the shape.
+Use the shape object to define the types ("shape") of the data you want to keep in the store.
+You can define as many properties as you like, and there are four different data types you can use; these are explained below.

 ```javascript
 const shape = {